watzo/aksy/README.txt

   invalid names or handles; the current item (if any) is unchanged.
 * there is sysex support for manipulating EQ settings for Multis (Z48), but they seem to have no audible effect.
+* in the implementation of sample tools, a lot of documented commands are actually not available.
+It's not possible to copy in-memory samples, and all loop/region manipulation related commands are not implemented.

 4. Debugging and troubleshooting